'Invasion' language continues after El Paso Walmart shooting

 Abbott has defended his statements by saying he is invoking language included in the U.S. Constitution.
 Some legal scholars have called it a misreading of the clause.

 “If this is not an invasion, what is it?”
-Abbott told CNN’s Jake Tapper during an interview last month.
+Abbott asked CNN’s Jake Tapper during an interview last month.
 “Think about the volume of people coming across the border.”

 Abbott’s office did not return a request seeking comment Tuesday.

-Texas state Sen. Roland Gutierrez, a Democrat whose district includes South Texas, said the language needs to stop.
+Texas state Sen. Roland Gutierrez, a Democrat whose district is in South Texas, said the language needs to stop.
 “We are not at war here,” he said.

 America’s Voice, an immigration reform group, said it tracked more than 80 Republican candidates during last year’s midterm elections who amplified what they called “invasion” and “replacement” conspiracies.